amendoza514/TuTube/README.md

 • Logged in users can submit, review and delete messages posted to a video show page (as well as report non-user submitted videos to be stored)

-• Likes/dislikes for video show and individual comment threads

 • View counts updates in real time

 ### Likes